Browse our most popular topicsVIEW ALL

 Reading time: 1 minute

-There's a lot of talk about the ups and downs in the sharemarket.
-What does it mean for you?
+Whether it be from Omicron or inflation, there's a lot of talk about the ups and downs in the sharemarket.
+What does it mean for you and your KiwiSaver?

 Your KiwiSaver account is not like a savings account where you store the money you have.
 It is an investment account, where the money you put in buys “units” of investments like shares, bonds or commercial property.
 The value of these units goes up and down on the sharemarket, for example, and so your KiwiSaver balance goes up and down with it.